 “I do love this house!
 Look the daisies in the back yard are all in bloom!”
 Rodney and I were preparing ourselves to leave.

-“You have worked awfully hard to get everything this nice,” he told me and I knew how true it was.
+"You have worked awfully hard to get everything this nice," he told me and I knew how true that was.

-“There’s all the refinishing furniture for a two-story house and that was a job.
+"There’s all the refinishing furniture you did for a two-story house and that was a job.
 You sewed all those drapes of material from a fire sale.
-Even those upholstered chairs are very nice.”
+Even those chairs you upholstered are very nice."
 Rodney was testing my resolve to move.

-But this was to happen so far in the future.
+This was to happen so far in the future.
 At the present the decision was made, for sure, we would be moving on to what we believed would be a solution to the problem with our child.
-If I could walk away from the plains of the Osage, fragrant meadows, spacious uncluttered grounds and magnificent skies surely I would be able to leave this.
+If I could walk away from the plains of the Osage, fragrant meadows, spacious uncluttered grounds and magnificent skies surely I would be able to leave this place.

 “Will you watch Rhonda for a bit?
 I want to drive out to the country to say good-bye to some of our friends.